 Prep lays the foundation for a child's learning and on-going success at school.
 Our Prep – Year 1 Curriculum aligns the Australian Curriculum, Age-Appropriate Pedagogies and assessment to maximise children's engagement in learning and to enhance outcomes.

-See our video 'A Day in Prep' in the Teaching and learning under the Curriculum tab.
+See our video 'A Day in Prep' also in the Pre Prep section under enrolments

 Year 2-6 Curriculum